bytodocs/cw-docs/how-to-guides/understanding-printing/README.md

 ---
 description: >-
-  Use our guides below for assistance on connecting up your CloudWaitress online ordering store to your printer.
+  Use our guides below for assistance on connecting up your BYTO online ordering store to your printer.
 ---